snowplow/dbt-snowplow-mobile/docs/markdown/snowplow_mobile_overview.md

 `snowplow__allow_refresh`:          Default `False`.
 Used as the default value to return from the `allow_refresh()` macro.
 This macro determines whether the manifest tables can be refreshed or not, depending on your environment.
 See the 'Manifest Tables' section for more details.

 `snowplow__dev_target_name`:        Default: `dev`.
 The [target name](https://docs.getdbt.com/reference/profiles.yml) of your development environment as defined in your `profiles.yml` file.
 See the 'Manifest Tables' section for more details.

+`snowplow__session_stitching`:      Default: `True`.
+Determines whether to apply the user mapping to the sessions table.
+Please see the 'User Mapping' section for more details.

 ## YAML Selectors